The Olivia Tremor Control: Early years

 The Olivia Tremor Control originated in the late 1980s as a psychedelic band called Cranberry Lifecycle, formed in Ruston, Louisiana.
 It was one of many home recording projects created by high school friends Will Cullen Hart and Jeff Mangum with their friends Bill Doss and Robert Schneider.
 The four friends exchanged homemade cassette tapes, branding them with an imaginary record label, Elephant 6, which eventually grew into a loose musical collective.
 Musician Ross Beach, another Elephant 6 collaborator, describes Cranberry Lifecycle as the Elephant 6's "first collaboration of 'serious' songs."

 After graduating from high school, Hart and Mangum moved to Athens, Georgia to join the city's burgeoning music scene.
 They formed a band called Synthetic Flying Machine, and reworked songs that were originally recorded as Cranberry Lifecycle.
 In the summer of 1993, Doss moved to Athens and joined Synthetic Flying Machine.
 The lineup consisted of Hart on electric guitar, Doss on bass guitar, and Mangum on drums.
 (Note: Beach also identifies Hart's then-girlfriend as a member of the band, but did not specify her role.)
 The band gained a small following due in part to the psychedelic-infused music, which differed from the prevalent grunge sound in the city.
-Mangum left the group shortly after its formation to focus on a solo project, which eventually became the indie band Neutral Milk Hotel.
-Doss and Hart renamed their group the Olivia Tremor Control, a surreal-sounding phrase with no further meaning, suggested by Mangum.
-(Note: Doss offered a different explanation of the band name in 1998, stating: "It refers to two friends, Jacqueline and Olivia, who were separated during the California earthquake of 1906 and have been searching for each other ever since, across different dimensions of time and space.")
+Mangum left the group shortly after its formation to focus on a solo project, which eventually became Neutral Milk Hotel.
+Doss and Hart renamed their group the Olivia Tremor Control, a surreal-sounding phrase with no further meaning, which had been suggested by Mangum.
+(Note: Doss offered a different explanation of the band name in 1998, stating: "It refers to two friends, Jacqueline and Olivia, who were separated during the [...] earthquake of 1906 and have been searching for each other ever since, across different dimensions of time and space.")

-The first Olivia Tremor Control release was the extended play (EP) California Demise in 1994, which introduced many of their signature elements, including guitar effects and vocal harmonization.
+The first Olivia Tremor Control release was the extended play (EP) California Demise in 1994, which introduced many of their signature elements, including guitar effects and vocal harmonies.
 Although Mangum was no longer a part of the band, he still lived with Doss and Hart and was asked to play drums.
 After California Demise, Hart moved to Denver, while Doss moved to New York to play in the band Chocolate USA.
 By 1996, Doss was losing interest in Chocolate USA, and wanted to record more music with Hart.
 The two reconvened in Athens, and recruited multi-instrumentalists John Fernandes and Eric Harris.
 During this period, the Olivia Tremor Control released the 1994 split single The Olivia Tremor Control/The Apples in Stereo with the Apples in Stereo, and the 1996 EP The Giant Day.